novus-alex/AVRCompiler/README.md

 Works with java-11+ .
 Be sure to use the correct java version

+Please install avrdude and make sure you can use it in the cmd

 ## How to use
 First, you need to choose the correct port and microcontroller, then click "Upload", this button will open a file explorer window, choose your C/ASM file.
 Finally click open and that's all !